LIMINAL: Exploring The Frontiers of LLM Decode Performance: Understanding the Limits of Decode Performance

 \subsection{Role of Bandwidth on System Performance}

-We now analyze how much \textbf{bandwidth improvement alone} can increase performance.
-To isolate this effect, we start with the largest system: \xpu{}-HBM3-TP128, and configure it to have a very low exposed synchronization latencies, by setting $T_{TPSync}$ to 200ns.
-We then vary the memory bandwidth from 4TB/sec up to 120 TB/sec (roughly the limit of what's achievable with on-chip SRAM on one die).
+We now analyze how much bandwidth improvement alone can increase user-throughput (i.e. batch 1 UTPS).
+To isolate this effect, we start with the largest system: \xpu{}-HBM3-TP128, and configure it to have an \textbf{ideal collective latency} ($T_{TP}=200ns$).
+We then vary the memory bandwidth from 4TB/sec (HBM3) up to 120 TB/sec (roughly the limit of what's achievable with on-chip SRAM on one die).
 We normalize performance (UTPS) to that of \xpu{}-HBM3-TP128.

-Figure~\ref{fig:tps-bw} shows the results for 3 different context sizes and 3 models.
+Figure~\ref{fig:tps-bw} shows the results for two context lengths across the LLMs.
 The improvements show an asymptotic curve with rapid increase early on.
-As more and more bandwidth is added, relatively more fraction of the time is spent in the exposed communication latency portion of the workload, which leads to improvements tapering off.
+As bandwidth is added, a larger fraction of the time is spent in exposed collective latency (even with idealized collective latency), which leads to improvements tapering off.

-\takeaway{A doubling or quadrupling of bandwidth, over what is available with HBM3, provides very large improvements in user tokens/second.
-But increases beyond that provide diminishing returns, because synchronization latencies play a bigger role.}
+Table~\ref{tab:bw-sens-36tb} shows the UTPS and speedup achieved at 30TB/s per chip bandwidth, roughly that of 3D-DRAM.
+This corresponds to the solid blue vertical line in Fig~\ref{fig:tps-bw}.
+At this bandwidth, even at large batch, most LLMs can achieve 10,000 UTPS.
+Being a large all-dense model, Llama3 405B sees the largest gains from additional bandwidth.
+Conversely, since Qwen3 30B has the smallest active parameter count, it sees the lowest gains from bandwidth.
+An 8$\times$ increase in bandwidth from 4 to 30TB/s only yields 1.25$\times$-4.5$\times$ gain.
+Nearly all the models see less that 2$\times$ improvement.

+\takeaway{Improving bandwidth over HBM3 to reach 3D-DRAM provides very large improvements in UTPS - implying there exists a straight-forward path to a doubling and tripling of UTPS and STPS from hardware alone.}